 - 2.1 16-18 Kirby Street is an office building (Class B1a) located on the eastern site of Kirby Street, within the administrative boundary of the London Borough of Camden ('LBC').
-The site forms part of a building originally numbered 15-19 Kirby Street. - 2.2 The building sits on a 0.045 ha plot and consists of a basement, ground and five upper floors fronting Kirby Street. - 2.3 There is an existing terrace located at the rear of the first floor, which was created following planning permission ref: 2004/4109/P. - 2.4 The flat roof at 4th floor subject to this planning application is set back from the rear building line, as shown in figures 2.1 and 2.2 below. - 2.5 The site is located within the Hatton Garden Conservation Area and is not locally or statutorily listed.
+The site forms part of a building originally numbered 15-19 Kirby Street. - 2.2 The building sits on a 0.045 ha plot and consists of a basement, ground and five upper floors fronting Kirby Street. - 2.3 There is an existing terrace located at the rear of the first floor, which was created following planning permission ref: 2004/4109/P. - 2.4 A rear terrace on the 4th floor was permitted on 12th of January 2016 with ref. xxxx to be located on an existing flat roof of the building. - 2.5 The site is located within the Hatton Garden Conservation Area and is not locally or statutorily listed.